 This article was written with expert advice from our friends at Three Thousand Thieves.

 Even for someone with an educated palate, it can sometimes be tricky to detect the differences between coffees from around the world.
-Smelling both the fresh beans and the brewed coffee is a great help in detecting the subtleties of coffee – and obviously there’s no substitute for tasting it yourself.
+Smelling both the fresh beans and the brewed coffee is a great help in detecting the subtleties of coffee – and obviously, there’s no substitute for tasting it yourself.
 But before you invest in your next batch of beans, take a look at our rough guide to what you can expect taste-wise from the beans produced in the major coffee-growing regions around the world.

 The biggest coffee producing country in the world, Brazil’s vast expanse of coffee-growing land has resulted in massive plantations producing huge quantities of beans.
 Brazilian coffee has a wide variety of flavours, due both to the variety of beans grown (Arabica and Robusta) and the changes in climate and soil quality.
-Chocolate and spice are common flavour notes, while beans that are “pulped natural” (pulped without the traditional fermentation stage) can have a peanut-like quality and heavy body that’s often used in expresso blends.
+Chocolate and spice are common flavour notes, while beans that are “pulped natural” (pulped without the traditional fermentation stage) can have a peanut-like quality and heavy body that’s often used in espresso blends.
 A good cup of Brazilian coffee is sweet, medium-bodied and has low acidity, with a lingering aftertaste.

-Where to find it: Sensory Lab – You cant go past this powerhouse for their selection of premium brazilian beans; it’s the espresso drinkers favourite.
+Where to find it: Sensory Lab – You can't go past this powerhouse for their selection of premium Brazilian beans; it’s the espresso drinkers favourite.

 Kenyan beans create a coffee that has a sharp, fruity acidity, with a rich fragrance and full body.
 Grown on the foothills of Mount Kenya, often by small farmers, Kenyan coffee beans thrive in this sunny, dry climate.